Altinn/altinn-studio-docs/content/architecture/application/altinn-studio-apps/_index.md

 <object data="/architecture/application/altinn-studio-apps/RunTime_Application_Architecture.svg" type="image/svg+xml" style="width: 100%;"></object>
 {{% /excerpt%}}

 ### Frontend
 The runtime application will have two different types of frontend.
 * Frontend developed by the service developer in Altinn Studio designer
-* Frontend that is part of the plattform.
+* Frontend that is part of the plattform and cant be changed by the service developer

 #### Frontend for Altinn Studio service
 The frontend developed as part of the service development in Altinn Studio is based on REACT.